Wyoming State Historical Society Information

 For more than half a century the Wyoming State Historical Society (WSHS), an independent, non-profit organization with more than twenty-one chapters across the state, and its many members from throughout the United States and Europe, have been promoting the collection and preservation of Wyoming’s history.
 Since its beginnings in 1953, the Society has also served as a strong advocate for Wyoming’s historical resources.

 Today the Wyoming State Historical Society is a completely independent organization.
-The Society publishes the award winning and prestigious journal, Annals of Wyoming: The Wyoming History Journal, in cooperation with the History Department and the American Heritage Center at the University of Wyoming and the Department of State Parks and Cultural Resources.
+The Society publishes the award winning and prestigious journal, Annals of Wyoming in cooperation with the Department of State Parks and Cultural Resources.
 The WSHS encourages quality teaching of Wyoming history in all schools and since the early 1980s has been a supporter of Wyoming History Day which is administered by the American Heritage Center in cooperation with the Society.
 Other activities advocated by the Society include its popular annual trek, which is one of the best ways to get to know Wyoming; it supports historical preservation efforts in Wyoming, and recognizes individuals and organizations for contributions to Wyoming history through a strong annual awards program.
 It continues to publish a monthly newsletter, Wyoming History News, for its members; supports efforts of its twenty-one chapters, and has recently initiated a publications program to assist authors in publishing their works on Wyoming history.
-Membership in the WSHS is open to all persons who support and enjoy the history of Wyoming.
+Membership in the WSHS and its chapters is open to all persons who support and enjoy the history of Wyoming.

 The Wyoming State Historical Society Records were given to the American Heritage Center, University of Wyoming, Laramie, Wyoming by the Society between 1996 and 2000.
 Please see the Guide to WSHS Records, 1873-1999 (bulk 1953-1999), prepared by Melanie Francis.